Serving Injured Semi Truck Accident Victims for Over 60 Years

 What makes a semi truck accident so dangerous as compared to a typical car accident is the size and weight of the vehicles involved.
 A fully loaded semi truck can weigh up to 80,000 pounds, which is approximately 20 times heavier than that of a passenger vehicle.
-As you can imagine, getting into a commercial truck accident with a semi can result in serious damage and catastrophic injuries, such as:
+As you can imagine, getting into an accident with a semi can result in serious damage and catastrophic injuries, such as:

 - Traumatic head injury

 - Back and neck injuries, such as herniated discs or whiplash